 Ask, why am I drinking?

-By asking yourself these questions your body will tell you how many drinks is enough, without you having to focus on the calories in your alcoholic drink of choice.
+By asking yourself these questions, your body will likely ‘tell’ you how many drinks is enough, without you having to focus on the calories in your alcoholic drink of choice.

-If you enjoyed this blog, you may also want to read How wine tasting can help us find our ideal diet.
+If you enjoyed this blog, you might also want to read How wine tasting can help us find our ideal diet.